 Composition | A Frame Within A Frame

-Composition is a major component underpinning the practice of photography.
-Color, shape, line, texture and rhythm are amongst the most widely known elements of composition.
+Color, shape, line, texture and rhythm are amongst the other most widely known elements of composition.

 This photo of a stairwell leading up to the top of the Arc de Triomphe in Paris, France features all of these elements of composition, albeit with a touch of color subtly applied to the black and white image, plus one more.